Anthilla/Antd/README.md

 Thanks for your contributions!

-Antd is released under the BSD-3 license.
+Antd is released under the BSD 3 clause license.
 See the LICENSE file for details.

 Specific components of Antd use code derivative from software distributed under other licenses; in those cases the appropriate licenses are stipulated alongside the code.